DanHodges/TheologicalDictionary/Ebionitism.md

 # Ebionitism
-Definition of Ebionitism coming soon.
+The definition of Ebionitism is coming soon!